Why are Micro-LEDs so huge and expensive? Are they worth it?

 By using inorganic, self-emissive LEDs at the pixel level, micro-LEDs combine the deep blacks and high contrast of OLEDs with the high peak brightness and longevity of traditional LED technology.

-What is micro-LED?
+What is Micro-LED?

 These are red, green, and blue inorganic LEDs, each smaller than a grain of sand.

-A single set of such RGB LEDs is used for each pixel.
+As said, a single set of such RGB LEDs is used for each pixel.

 Because every pixel becomes self-emissive, micro-LED TVs can achieve true blacks and exceptional contrast, similar to OLED displays.